Keyboard shortcuts

 claude-oauth only.
 Stable per-device identifier embedded in metadata.user_id to mirror Claude Code’s ~/.claude.json device ID (getOrCreateUserID in utils/config.ts).

 If unset, meka first tries to adopt userID from ~/.claude.json (so meka and Claude Code on the same machine look like the same device).
 If that file is missing or has no userID, meka generates a 64-character hex string.
-Either way, the resolved value is persisted back to this same config file under [provider].device_id.
-This file write only happens for the claude-oauth provider — other providers don’t need a device ID.
+Either way, the resolved value is persisted back to the profile under [providers.<name>].device_id.
+This file write only happens for the claude-oauth backend; other backends don’t need a device ID.

 You can supply your own value if you want to control attribution explicitly: